Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Periodic drawings of cylindric triangulations

-{\bf Allowing for chordal edges at $\mathbf{C(B_1)}$.} We finally explain how to draw a cylindric triangulation when allowing for chords incident to $C_0=C(B_1)$; it is good to view $B_2$ as the top boundary-face and $B_1$ as the bottom-boundary face (and imagine a standing cylinder).
-For each chordal edge $e$ for the cycle $C_0$, the \emph{component under $e$} is the face-connected part of $G$ that lies below $e$; such a component is a quasi-triangulation (polygonal outer face, triangular inner faces) rooted at the edge $e$.
-A chordal edge $e$ of $C_0$ is \emph{maximal} if the component $Q_e$ under $e$ is not strictly included in the component under another chordal edge for $C_0$.
-The \emph{size} of such an edge $e$ is defined as $|e|=2|V(Q_e)|-4$. (the size $|e|$ is actually the width of the drawing of $Q_e$ using the FPP algorithm).
-If we delete the component under each maximal chordal edge (i.e., delete everything from the component except for the chordal edge itself) we get a new bottom cycle $C_0'$ that is chordless, so we can draw the reduced cylindric triangulation $G'$ using the algorithm of Proposition~\ref{thm:cylindricDrawing1}.
-As we have seen in Section~\ref{sec:cylindric_drawing} (implementation paragraph), for each edge $e$ of $C_0'$, the initial $x$-stretch is $r_e=2$ and then the further increase $s_e$ of the $x$-stretch equals the number of edges descending from $e^*$ in the dual forest $F^*$.
-Note that we have actually some freedom to choose the initial $x$-stretch $r_e$ of each edge $e\in C_0'$ (just it has to be a positive even number since at each step of the incremental algorithm the vertices of the current upper boundary have to be at even Manhattan distance).
-If $e\in C_0'$ is on $C_0$ we take $r_e=2$.
-If $e\in C_0'$ is not on $C_0$ (i.e., $e$ was a maximal chordal edge for $C_0$), we take for $r_e$ the minimal even positive number such that $r_e+s_e\geq |e|$, i.e., $r_e=2\cdot\mathrm{max}(1,\lceil (|e|-s_e)/2\rceil)$.
-Hence, at the end of the execution of the drawing of $G'$, the length $\ell_e=r_e+s_e$ of each maximal chord $e$ satisfies $\ell_e\geq |e|$.
+We finally explain how to draw a cylindric essentially simple triangulation when allowing for chords incident to $\Cin$.
+It is good to view $\Bext$ as the top boundary-face and $\Bin$ as the bottom boundary face (and imagine a standing cylinder).
+For each chord $e$ at the cycle $\Cin$, the \emph{component under $e$}, denoted $Q_e$, is the face-connected part of $G$ that lies below $e$; such a component is a quasi-triangulation (polygonal outer face, triangular inner faces) rooted at the edge $e$.
+A chordal edge $e$ of $\Cin$ is \emph{maximal} if the component $Q_e$ under $e$ is not strictly included in the component under another chord at $\Cin$.
+The \emph{FPP-size} $|e|$ of such an edge $e$ is defined as the width of the FPP drawing of $Q_e$.
+If we delete the component under each maximal chordal edge (i.e., delete everything from the component except for the chordal edge itself) we get a new bottom cycle $C_0'$ that is chordless, so we can draw the reduced cylindric triangulation $G'$ using the algorithm of Proposition~\ref{prop:triang_no_chord}.
+Let $w_e$ be the width of each edge $e$ of $C_0'$ in this drawing.
+According to Remark~\ref{rk:stretch_triang}, we can redraw $G'$ such that each edge $e\in C_0'$ that is chordal in $G$ has width $\ell(e)$, with $\ell(e)$ defined as the smallest integer that is at least $\mathrm{max}(w_e,|e|)$ and such that $\ell(e)-w_e$ is even (note that $\ell(e)\leq\mathrm{max}(w_e,|e|+1)$).

 Then for each maximal chord $e$ of $C_0$, we draw the component $Q_e$ under $e$ using the FPP algorithm.
-This drawing has width $|e|$, with $e$ as horizontal bottom edge of length $|e|$ and with the other outer edges of slopes $\pm 1$.
-We shift the left-extremity of $e$ so that the drawing of $Q_e$ gets width $\ell(e)$, then we rotate the drawing of $Q_e$ by $180$ degrees and plug it into the drawing of $G'$ (see Fig.~\ref{fig:DrawingWithChords}).
+This drawing has width $|e|$, with $e$ as horizontal bottom edge of length $|e|$ and with the other outer edges of slopes in $\pm 1$.
+We shift the left-extremity of $e$ to the left so that the drawing of $Q_e$ gets width $\ell(e)$, then we rotate the drawing of $Q_e$ by $180$ degrees and plug it into the drawing of $G'$, see Fig.~\ref{fig:DrawingWithChords}.
 The overall drawing of $G$ is clearly planar.
-We obtain: